DataDog/datadog-agent/docs/cloud-workload-security/backend.md

     "properties": {
         "pipe_entry_flag": {
             "type": "string",
-            "description": "entry flag of the fd_out pipe passed to the splice syscall" },
+            "description": "Entry flag of the fd_out pipe passed to the splice syscall" },
         "pipe_exit_flag": {
             "type": "string",
-            "description": "exit flag of the fd_out pipe passed to the splice syscall" }
+            "description": "Exit flag of the fd_out pipe passed to the splice syscall" }
     },
     "additionalProperties": false,